(Disclosure: Some of the links below may be affiliate links)

 It was fascinating to reproduce these results.
 And it was very insightful as well.
 I have learned many things from the results.
 It is great to see the confirmation that the original conclusions hold for more than 50 years.

-And it also shows that my current withdrawal rate (3.5%) is a safe bet.
-I may switch to 3.75%, in the future.
+And it also shows that my withdrawal rate (3.5%) is a safe bet.
+I may switch to 3.75% in the future.
 I will have to run more simulations.
 It is important to choose a proper safe withdrawal rate.

 Talking of simulations, I have run a few more simulations with the same idea: